paul-kline/BuddyControl/README.md

        assume that this is just a new (and quickly introduced) lighting environment and re-calibrate this new lighting level as indicating the 'off' light state.

+How the sensor determines a button press:
+  We keep track of the DIMMEST light that has been detected within a certain amount of time (I beleive currently 700 milliseconds).
+If at any time, the dimmest value recorded within 700 milliseconds is less than 300 less (on a scale of 0 - 1023), this is considered a drastic light change, characteristic of a button press.
+Once we detect that the button has been pressed, we make note of the time that occurred.
+If the light level does not get dimmer by at least the same threshold that triggered the button on state within (currently) 700 milliseconds, we trigger the panic.
+Let it also be noted that during the button-on state we continuously look for and keep the brightest value recorded.
+It is then that brightest recorded value we wait for the jump back down from.

+  In this way, we can handle slower light changes with ease (i.e. sunlight) for we only trigger the change in light level recorded.